baudetromain/baudetromain.github.io/all_collections/_posts/2023-06-20-nahamcon-ctf-writeup-part-2.markdown

 ![UTF encoding or something](/assets/images/nahamcon_ctf/jninjaspeak/jninjaspeak_encoding.png)

 Since I was running out of time for the CTF, I didn't take the time to analyze deeper than that and headed to the next challenge.

+That's it for this second challenge!
+You can find my writeup of the third one [here][third-post].

 [john-hammond-website]: https://j-h.io/links
 [john-hammond-twitter]: https://twitter.com/_JohnHammond